LylyG/database_optimizations/README.md

 Part two:
 Implementing this feature should take another four hours.
 I think I'll spend quite a bit of time spinning my wheels and conferring with classmates.

+**I was able to set up a search box using a partial, but didn't get it to pull up information.**